 Group housing complexes can construct a huge well collect the rainwater from the rooftops of all the houses.
 They can also install a water purification filter in the complex to clean the rainwater.
 All the residents of the complex can utilize the rainwater collected and purified for drinking as well as other purposes.

 Image Source : RainWaterHarvesting.Org

-This method of rainwater harvesting is used majorly in places where the underground water level varies.
+Societies use this method of rainwater harvesting majorly in places where the underground water level varies.
 A dam is constructed underground to obstruct the flow of underground water and create a reservoir to store water.
 During the rains, the water percolates from the surface and reaches these underground reservoirs, increasing the water level by a considerable amount.
-The main advantage of these underground reservoirs is that the water is not polluted by the contaminants in the air.
+The main advantage of these underground reservoirs is that the contaminants in the air do not pollute the water.
 Also the water stored underground does not reduce by way of evaporation.